medusajs/medusa/docs/content/advanced/backend/migrations/overview.md

 npm run seed
 ```

-This will use the underlying `seed` command provided by Medusa's CLI to seed your database with data from the file `data/seed.json` on your Medusa server.
+This will use the underlying `seed` command provided by Medusa's CLI to seed your database with data from the file `data/seed.json` on your Medusa backend.

 ---